blueprinted-io/documentation/learningops.md

 Learning could be all those things.

 It just has to stop pretending it's unique.
-The challenges learning teams face — unclear requirements, messy stakeholders, no feedback loops — are the same ones software teams faced 30 years ago.
+The challenges learning teams face; unclear requirements, messy stakeholders, no feedback loops, are the same ones software teams faced 30 years ago.

 They figured it out.
 We can too.